 If you’re familiar with Maslow’s hierarchy of needs, you know that ascension can come in stages or layers.
 Maslow’s psychological theory posits certain needs must be met in a certain order before humans can reach their full potential.
-In the digital realm, achieving the highest level of User Experience vs Usability, often described as "delightful," follows a similar principle.
+In the digital realm, achieving the highest level of usability vs user experience, often described as "delightful," follows a similar principle.

 First and foremost, a website or app has to be useful and meet the needs of users.
 Most businesses offer a way to learn more about or order products and services.
 Great start!
-But to truly excel as a digital all-star, a business must also excel in usability, user interface (UI), and user experience (UX).
+However, to truly stand out in the digital world, a business must refine its approach to UX vs usability and user interface (UI) design.

 Often these terms —Usability, UI, and UX— are used interchangeably, but they are managed and measured differently.
 Once you master these three areas, you can take your website or app from functional to aspirational.

-User Experience vs Usability & UI - Let’s Start Defining
+Usability vs User Experience & UI - Let’s Start Defining

 A quick overview of the three fundamentals - User Experience vs Usability vs UI: